NorthBridge/playbook/README.md

 To install the dependencies you could do something like this (Ubuntu):

 	pip install -r requirements.txt

+Second way: Use your global python environment

+	install the dependencies listed in requirements.txt using the easy_install utility

+	example: easy_install psycopg2

 The database settings are located in the playbook/settings.py file and must be updated to represent your local environment.
 There is also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API)